-9 Reasonable suspicion includes (1) direct observation of alcohol use or behavioral signs or symptoms suggestive of alcohol use, or (2) reliable information that a student recently used alcohol.
+&lt;sup>9 Reasonable suspicion is context specific, supported by specific and articulable facts, and may include (1) direct observation of alcohol use or behavioral signs or symptoms suggestive of alcohol use, or (2) specific reliable information that a student recently used alcohol.

 Students who are AWOL on the day of their scheduled follow-up drug test will be tested on the day they return to the center.
-If this drug test is positive and the results are not received before the end of the 45-day intervention period, the student will be separated under the ZT policy and the separation will be counted in the center's statistics.
+If this drug test is positive and the results are not received before the end of the intervention period, the student will be separated under the ZT policy and the separation will be counted in the center's statistics.
 Students AWOL during the intervention period who never return to the center cannot be separated under code 05.2a (a positive drug test is required for a 05.2a ZT separation); instead, the student shall be separated as AWOL.